 Affidavit of Complaint

 A citizen that has observed the violation of an animal-related law under Article 12 may file an Affidavit of Complaint Form.
-The affidavit must be notarized and returned to Animal Control.
-A citizen receiving an Animal Control citation may elect to do one of the following:
+The affidavit must be notarized and returned to Animal Care & Control.
+A citizen receiving an Animal Care & Control citation may elect to do one of the following:

 - Pay the fine amount noted on the citation

-- Submit a request to appeal the citation before the Animal Control Commission within 10 days after receiving the citation
+- Submit a request to appeal the citation before the Animal Care & Control Commission within 10 days after receiving the citation

 - Pay the fine, if after the hearing, the Commission does not dismiss the citation

-Should either part wish to present videotaped evidence, a request must be submitted to Animal Control at least five (5) days prior to the hearing.
+Should either part wish to present videotaped evidence, a request must be submitted to Animal Care & Control at least five (5) days prior to the hearing.

-Any party needing a sign language interpreter or other special arrangements, should notify Animal Control as soon as possible so that appropriate arrangements can be made.
+Any party needing a sign language interpreter or other special arrangements, should notify Animal Care & Control as soon as possible so that appropriate arrangements can be made.